djamespeabody/social-identity-lab-website/content/post/peabody_et_al_SPSP2020.md

 summary: This is a summary of our poster presentation at SPSP 2020.
 ---

 <p><i>This blog post features the content of our poster presentation for the 2020 SPSP convention in New Orleans, Lousiana.
-It is formated to be read more easily on your computer or smartphone.</i></p>
+It is formated to be read more easily on your computer or smartphone.
+A PDF of the poster that was presented is available here</i></p>

 <h2>Background</h2>
 <p><ul>